nasa/icarous/README.md

 ICAROUS uses several messages that are not part of the common/ardupilotmega MAVlink message set.
 To ensure that the MAVProxy ground station can receive these custom messages, perform the following steps:

-- copy icarous.xml in the `msg/` folder in the icarous repository to `mavlink/message_definitions/v1.0`
+- copy icarous.xml in the `msg/` folder in the icarous repository to `mavlink/message_definitions/v1.0` in the mavlink repository.
 - (re)install pymavlink library to incorporate the new dialect (icarous.xml).
 To do this, goto `mavlink/pymavlink` and run:

 ```